fmahe/fibermat/README.md

         ```

-    - You can also create an environment that already satisfies requirements instead:
+    - Alternatively, you can create a new environment that already meets the requirements:
         ```shell
         # Create an environment from the `environment.yml` file
         conda env create -n fibermat -f ./environment.yml